aiven/devportal/docs/platform/concepts/maintenance-window.rst

 - ``service`` endpoint in `Aiven REST API <https://api.aiven.io/doc/#tag/Service/operation/ServiceGet>`_

-Perdiodic infrastructure updates
+Periodic infrastructure updates
 --------------------------------

 There are regular maintenance updates for service nodes based on their age.
 Maintenance updates are scheduled automatically for services with nodes active for 180 days and more.

 .. important::

-   Perdiodic infrastructure updates are mandatory for all the services except for those with maintenance disabled.
+   Periodic infrastructure updates are mandatory for all the services except for those with maintenance disabled.